 This made marinating and grilling the meat even easier.
 Thinner pieces that cooked faster could be removed sooner; thicker pieces were allowed to cook longer until done.
 I think this will be my go-to method for grilling skirt steak moving forward.

-As mentioned earlier, I like to finish my skirt steak with JES Teriyaki Marinade & Sauce which provides the sweet, shiny glaze shown here.
+As mentioned earlier, I like to finish my skirt steak with JES Teriyaki Marinade & Sauce (no longer available in my area) which provides the sweet, shiny glaze shown here.